crizanp/php-captcha-solver/README.md

 # php-captcha-solver
 This is php code to make captcha image and validate if it is matched with the image or not

-Instruction to use:
+<b>Instruction to use:</b>

-   Firstly install xampp and run the apache web server.
+   1. Firstly install xampp and run the apache web server.

-   Thereafter place the file inside xampp directory under htdocs folder
+   2. Thereafter place the file inside xampp directory under htdocs folder

-   Run index.php file
+   3. Run index.php file

-If the code run successfully fork the rep
+</i>If the code run successfully fork the rep</i>